ipozdeev/it-skills-for-research/introduction.md

 <!-- /TOC -->

 This course's sole purpose is to introduce an aspiring researcher to certain useful software and IT concepts which are to research what icing is to cake: not the defining part but not inessential either.
-After all, research is not only idea generation, data analysis and publication (which universities do a good job at teaching): there are (often underrepresented in the curriculum) things like project and data management, collaboration, knowledge transfer etc. which, when done properly, boost efficiency and allow to make a larger impact.
+After all, research is not only idea generation, data analysis and publication (which universities do a good job at teaching): there are things like project and data management, collaboration, knowledge transfer etc. which, when done properly, boost efficiency and allow to make a larger impact (yet often underrepresented in curricula).
 The core and heart of our little course are these little things.

 Many a concept to be taught here are no big news in software development.
 Surprisingly(?), the latter has many similarities to research: you start with an idea, set up a team, write code, run tests, correct errors, create documentation, ensure user friendliness and publish the product: to any of these a scholar would find an analogue in own routine.
 The similarities ensure that knowledge transfer is possible between the two disciplines, and since the IT is the more dynamic and skin in the game-y, researchers mostly end up at the receiving end.
 Good for us &ndash; we can learn!

-To start the transfer channel, you can go to GitHub &ndash; a place where people host all sorts of projects &ndash; you might find much inspiration for one of yours.
+To start the transfer channel, you can go to GitHub &ndash; a place where people host all sorts of projects &ndash; to find much inspiration for one of yours.
 Check these out:
 *   [https://github.com/CSSEGISandData/COVID-19/](https://github.com/CSSEGISandData/COVID-19/)
 *   [https://github.com/bashtage/linearmodels](https://github.com/bashtage/linearmodels)
 *   [https://github.com/utkuozbulak/pytorch-cnn-visualizations](https://github.com/utkuozbulak/pytorch-cnn-visualizations)